nullscreen/squid/README.md

 If you’ve made it this far in the README… thanks! :v:
 Feel free to try it the gem, explore the code, and send issues or pull requests.

-All pull requests will have to make Travis and Code Climate happy in order to be accepted. :kissing_smiling_eyes:
+All pull requests will have to make GitHub Actions and Code Climate happy in order to be accepted. :kissing_smiling_eyes:

 You can also run the tests locally with `bundle exec rspec`.